Shoaib Bashir

-Shoaib Bashir (born 13 October 2003) is an English cricketer who plays for Somerset and England.
+Shoaib Bashir (born 13 October 2003) is an English cricketer who plays for Derbyshire and England and previously represented Somerset.
 He is a right-handed batter and a right-arm off-break bowler.
 He made his first-class debut for Somerset against Essex on 11 June 2023.
 He made his T20 Blast debut for Somerset against Hampshire on 7 June 2023.
 He made his international test debut against India on 2 February 2024.

 Early and personal life

 Bashir was born in Chertsey, grew up in Woking, Surrey, and attended Fullbrook School and Woking College.
 His uncle (Saj) was a wicket-keeper batsman for Guildford City Cricket Club and encouraged Bashir with his cricket career.

 Bashir has Pakistani heritage and is a Muslim.
-His family roots lie in Mirpur, and he speaks the region's Pothwari dialect of Punjabi at home while also being conversant in Urdu.
+His family roots lie in Mirpur, Azad Kashmir and he speaks the region's Pothwari dialect of Punjabi at home while also being conversant in Urdu.

 Domestic career

 Prior to signing with Somerset in 2022, Bashir played club cricket for Guildford, age-group cricket with Surrey and Middlesex, and Minor Counties cricket for Berkshire.
 He spent the winter of 2022-2023 playing club cricket in Australia for the Lindfield District Cricket Club.
 Despite his height, he never tried seam bowling.